- Home

 Strength training has become increasingly popular in recent years and, as long as you don’t incorporate too much weight, it’s generally considered low-impact.

-It can also be done using just your body weight, and movements can be easily modified depending on experience level.
-For example, beginners might prefer to perform chair squats or wall push-ups rather than regular squats and push-ups.
+It can also be done using just your body weight, and movements can be easily modified depending on your experience level.
+For example, beginners might prefer chair squats or wall push-ups over regular squats and push-ups.

 Alternatively, equipment such as light dumbbells, kettlebells, and resistance bands can be useful.